 When Trading on Margin Goes Wrong

-For example, if our investor with $4,000 to invest saw the share price of the stock he purchased drop dramatically by 70%, the account’s total equity could be deemed too low.
+For example, if our investor with $4,000 to invest saw the share price of the stock he purchased drop 70%, the account’s total equity could be deemed too low.
 In turn, the brokerage can issue a margin call.
 This is to cover the deficiency in margin and return the funds in the account to the minimum value.

 But that’s not the worst of it.
 No matter how much the stock’s price falls, the margin trader is still on the hook for interest on the margin loan.
 On top of that, the brokerage has the ability to sell all of the investor’s shares to fulfill the margin call.
 In this case, it could lead to a complete loss of that initial investment.
 On top of that, the interest on the margin will continue to accrue until paid back.
 And if the total debts aren’t covered by what the brokerage received from selling those shares?
 Well, our investor will eventually have to pay that back as well.